How to Become a Psychologist in Vermont

 Psychology Career Outlook in Vermont

-The Bureau of Labor Statistics reports that there are approximately 330 clinical counseling and school psychologists in Vermont.
-In May of 2011, it was reported that those psychologists earned an annual median wage of $65,210.
-The BLS defines the median wage as the center line, meaning that “half the workers in an occupation earned more than the amount and half earned less.”
-The lowest ten percent of psychologists on a national level earned lower than $39,060 and the top ten percent earned an annual median wage exceeding $110,410.
+The Bureau of Labor Statistics reports that there are approximately 350 clinical, counseling, school, and other types of psychologists in Vermont.
+In May of 2022, it was reported that those psychologists earned annual average salaries between $78,460 and $91,240 depending on specialty.
+The lowest ten percent of clinical and counseling psychologists on a national level earned lower than $42,760 and the top ten percent earned an annual median wage exceeding $168,790.

 Find information regarding tuition, financial aid, enrollment dates, and curriculum by requesting information from the programs below: